 On this, here is what Apple shared with us back in 2014 (and it’s still valid):

 “Additionally, these previews will be on the app’s product page in the App Store, so you don’t need to show the app name and app logo at the beginning and the end – it would be better to use that time in the video to show off more of the app’s content/UI.
 If the company who made the app is different than the app’s name, then it might be worth having a logo but I would save that for the very end so the first thing someone sees when the video starts playing is the app.”

 App Previews autoplay, but they autoplay in mute.
 And a lot of people have their phones on mute or low volume anyway.

-The only way people will hear the sound of your video is if they tap on the video to view it full screen from the App Store listing THEN tap on the unmute button.
-So that’s barely going to happen.
+The only way people will hear the sound of your video is if they tap on the video to view it full screen from the App Store listing.
+So that’s not going to happen too often.

 This means you need to make sure your video can be understood and engaging even without the sound on.